Photovoltaic Model

 Zenith Angle

-Represents the angle between the vertical and the line to the sun, that is, the angle of incidence of beam radiation on a horizontal surface.
+Represents the angle between the vertical and the line to the sun, that is, the angle of incidence of beam radiance on a horizontal surface.

 with